 Faux Stone Fireplaces

 There’s a lot going in this room but one thing that stands out is the faux rock fireplace.
 Homeowners moved away from the classic brick fireplace in the ’70s and ’80s to something like this.
 Then there’s the ubiquitous track lighting in the room and vertical blinds on the sliding glass door.
 Nearly every edition of The Family Handyman has track lighting somewhere in it.
 This is actually called platform furniture and we built it with plywood, 2x4s and carpet.
-You’ll want to check out this modern take on the stone fireplace.

 The chandelier in this dining room comes with a lot of brass and geometric glass.
 These types of chandeliers appeared pretty frequently in homes, just like the wallpaper in the background and the glass hutch.
 In this 1981 story we updated this dining room and added parquet flooring as well.
-See what’s trending now for floors and 10 incredible new light fixtures.

 We had the emergence of the Rubik’s Cube and it seemed once that caught on it followed to our walls as wallpaper.
 In this 1981 story we transformed a garage into a hobby/recreation room for some additional living space.
 This type of project could raise the value of your home, as could these 14 weekend projects.